quic/aimet-model-zoo/zoo_torch/Docs/PoseEstimation.md

 - We only support evaluation on COCO 2014 val images with person keypoints.

 - The results reported was evaluation on the whole dataset, which contains over 40k images and takes 15+ hours on a single RTX 2080Ti GPU.
 So in case you want to run a faster evaluation, specifiy <em>num_imgs</em> argument to the second call with a small number to  <em>evaluate_session</em> so that you run evaluation only on a partial dataset.

+## Quantizer Op Assumptions
+In the evaluation script included, we have used the default config file, which configures the quantizer ops with the following assumptions:
+- Weight quantization: 8 bits, asymmetric quantization
+- Bias parameters are not quantized
+- Activation quantization: 8 bits, asymmetric quantization
+- Model inputs are not quantized